groupwhere/drbdstat/README.md

   `watch cat /proc/drbdstat`,

-... we add the ability to adjust the update speed of the display.
+... we add the ability to adjust the update speed of the display and on-the-fly enable/disable of DRBD details.